nicoddemus/ezored/docs/GET-STARTED.md

 More commands:

-- `help`: show all available commands.
+- `help`: Show all available commands.
-- `init`: initialize a new project with sample dependencies and required files.
+- `init`: Initialize a new project with sample dependencies and required files.
-- `dependencies update`: update all dependencies inside project file.
+- `dependencies update`: Update all dependencies inside project file.
-- `build <build name>`: build library for iOS, Android or any other custom build in your project file.
+- `build <target name>`: Build the specified target.
+If target name is ommited, all targets will be builded.

 ### Prebuilt